-9.12.11 Login Parameters
+9.12.10 Login Parameters

-The initiator MAY provide some basic parameters in order to enable the target to determine if the initiator may use the target's resources and the initial text parameters for the security exchange.
-All the rules specified in Section 9.10.5 Text for text requests/ responses also hold for login requests/responses.
+The initiator MUST provide some basic parameters in order to enable the target to determine if the initiator may use the target's resources and the initial text parameters for the security exchange.

+All the rules specified in Section 9.10.5 Text for text requests also hold for login requests.
 Keys and their explanations are listed in Chapter 10 (security negotiation keys) and Chapter 11 (operational parameter negotiation keys).
-All keys in Chapter 11, except for the X- extension format, MUST be supported by iSCSI initiators and targets.
+All keys in Chapter 11, except for the X extension formats, MUST be supported by iSCSI initiators and targets.
 Keys in Chapter 10 only need to be supported when the function to which they refer is mandatory to implement.